DeepBrainChain/DBC-Wiki/docs/en/onchain-api/dbc-rpc.md

 }
 ```

 ### 1.3.
-Query the machine's unlocking revenue in some Era
+Query machine's unlocked reward of a certain Era

 - Example